mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 DockerHub
 .........

-`DockerHub <https://hub.docker.com/>`_ is an extensive platform that allows you to host or download images.
+`DockerHub <https://hub.docker.com/>`_ is an extensive platform that allows you to host and distribute images.
 Think of it as the GitHub for container images.
+These are built images, so they contain already all the specified software and files that their creator configured.

-Go on their website, create an account, and create a new repository.
+Go on `their website <https://hub.docker.com/>`_, create an account, and create a new repository.
 I will be calling mine ``submit-test``.

 You can log in from the command line with,